setiQuest/ML4SETI/README.md

 We are planning to judge the main code challenge entries by the following metrics

-  * LogLoss function based on confusion matrix results
+  * Log-Loss function based on confusion matrix results
-  * Speed of single-event classification (We have a very weak speed requirement of classification with 30 seconds, which allows for cloud-based solutions.)
+  * Speed of single-event classification (We have a very weak speed requirement of classification within 30 seconds, which allows for cloud-based solutions.)

 Before the code challenge, we will have a better definition of how you will submit your entry.

-## Teamwork!
+## Teamwork

 You will mostly likely need to form a team of 4 to 6 people in order to accomplish your goals in a timely manner.
 To facilitate team-building, among other things, we have created a Slack team for